Family Food on the Table

 • Bake the stuffed mushrooms at 350 for 6-8 minutes.
 When you remove them from the oven, blot the bottoms of the mushrooms on a paper towel to help absorb some of the liquid they give off while baking.

-• Add any desired toppings, serve immediately and enjoy!
+• Add any desired garnishes, serve immediately and enjoy!

 Notes